MicrosoftDocs/Viva/Viva/engage/campaigns.md

 ## Set up a campaign

-You can set up a campaign using the Campaign dashboard.
-To get there, go to the **Feature management** tab in the Engage admin center, and then select **Campaigns**.
+To set up a campaign, navigate to the Campaign dashboard by selecting the **Feature management** tab in the Engage admin center, then select **Campaigns**.

 ![Viva admin page](/Viva/media/engage/campaigns/create-campaign-admin-portal.png)